 Save to PRG flash

 If we go with a 29F040 flash chip for program storage, it'd be possible to reserve one of the chip's eight 64 KiB sectors for saved games and one for wear leveling.
 But then that would limit the space available for the photo albums.
-Small-sector flash, such as the GLS29SF040, has smaller (4096 byte) sectors, and saved games would need only about four of them.
+Small-sector flash, such as the GLS29SF040, has smaller (4096 byte) sectors, and saved games would need only about four of them: two for the saved game data and two to manage the log-structured file system.

 - Steve Shapiro.
 "6 Sacred Icons of American Culture That Aren't Even American".
 Cracked, 2013-04-18.
 Accessed 2013-04-18.